You won’t be short of incredible places to see during this road trip!

 Perhaps the best place to stop along the way is at Punakaiki.
 This is where you will find the famous rocks pancake rocks.
 They are named this way because they look like layers upon layers of pancakes.

 It’s a beautiful spot and well worth stopping at!
-There isn’t an awful lot of things to do in Greymouth, but if you like interesting seascapes, a walk along the shore is definitely worth doing!
+There isn’t an awful lot of things to do in Greymouth, but if you like interesting seascapes, a walk along the shore is worth doing!

 Day 5 Greymouth to Wanaka